-Wash Less, Wear More
+Wash Less.
+Wear More.

 Use The Right Detergent

 Often much less is necessary than the manufacturer recommendation.
-"More is better", was never really true when it comes to caring for clothes (and in our humble opinion also for most other things in life – except love and respect).
+"More is better", was never really true when it comes to garment care (and in our humble opinion also for most other things in life – except love and respect).

 Only 1% of the world's clothing is made of wool.
 Only a fraction – like our products – from 100% wool.
 More than 60% of global clothing is made from plastic fibers such as nylon, elastane, polyamide, polyester, or acrylic.
 And most products made from wool are blended with one of these.